MiniFate/MiniFate/_chapters/04-dice-and-points.md

   Each PC has three stress boxes, valued 1, 2, and 3.
 - Add a consequence of valued N or greater, where N is the margin of the roll.
   Each PC has three consequence slots, valued 2, 4, and 6.
-- Be out of the fight. <!-- Should you have to write an aspect for this? -->
+- Be out of the fight. {% comment %} Should you have to write an aspect for this? {% endcomment %}

 "Out of the fight" doesn't typically mean "dead"---many classic stories have the hero or villain meet an apparent end only to show up at an opportune